 - Amazon’s highly available and highly redundant S3 storage service.

-Data in MongoDB is partitioned by both customer and application with dedicated credentials.
+Relational data in MongoDB is partitioned by both customer and application with dedicated credentials.
+Our MongoDB data volumes are encrypted at rest using AWS Elastic Block Store (EBS) (see below).
 Network communication between Pepper Cloud and MongoDB is encrypted.

-Within the physical infrastructure, we encrypt data at rest using AWS Elastic Block Store (EBS) which uses AES-256 encryption.
+Across the Pepper Cloud physical infrastructure, we encrypt data at rest using AWS Elastic Block Store (EBS) which uses AES-256 encryption.
 EBS encrypts:

 - data at rest inside the volume,